toptal/xene/README.md

 const bot = new Consolebot({})
 ```

-Here we just created silent bot 😶, because if you try now to chat with him, he wouldn't reply.
+Here we just created the silent bot, because if you try now to chat with him, he wouldn't reply.
 Let's add [dialogs](docs/dialogs.md) now.

 ```ts
 import Dialog from 'xene/dialog'